mliebelt/PgnViewerJS-WP/readme.txt

 2. Example for use of pgnEdit (shortcode pgne).
 3. Example for use of pgnBoard (shortcode pgnb).
 4. Example for use of pgnPrint (shortcode pgnp).
+5. Example of using the block level element to allow all modes.

 == Changelog ==

+= 2.0.5 =

+* Upgrade to pgn-viewer version 1.6.11 (with some bug fixes in the viewer).

 = 2.0.4 =